• Home

 Physical Tools that Adapt their Shape based on Learner's Performance Help in Motor-Skills Training

-Adapt2Learn: A Toolkit for Configuring the Learning Algorithm for Adaptive Physical Tools for Motor
+Adapt2Learn: A Toolkit TO ConfigurE the Learning Algorithm for Adaptive Physical Tools for Motor SKI

-Adapt2Learn: A Toolkit for Configuring the Learning Algorithm for Adaptive Physical Tools for Motor
+Adapt2Learn: A Toolkit TO ConfigurE the Learning Algorithm for Adaptive Physical Tools for Motor SKI

-Adapt2Learn: A Toolkit for Configuring the Learning Algorithm for Adaptive Physical Tools for Motor
+Adapt2Learn: A Toolkit TO ConfigurE the Learning Algorithm for Adaptive Physical Tools for Motor SKI

 DOI | PDF | Project | Video | Talk